beatrizamante/docker-crud-devops/docs/source/usage.rst

     docker compose up -d

-You can stop the containers from running anything by the command:
+You can stop the containers from running any time by the command:

 ::

     docker compose down

-The user will also need to have both **init.sh** and **crud.sql** to run this CRUD application in the same folder where the .yaml file resides
+The user will also need to have both **init.sh** and **crud.sql** in the same folder where the .yaml file resides to run this CRUD application